 - It is very important that installation be started straight and square. - Carefully select boards.
-As needed, cut boards that appear different or move them to a less visible location. - Laying from working area, leave 1/4" (6 mm) gap alongside left wall which is perpendicular to starting line, prop tongue side against wall (9) (please refer to illustration #2) down into adhesive.

-- To minimize trim waste, select board long enough for row end, so that remaining trimmed end may be used to start subsequent row.
+As needed, cut boards that appear different or move them to a less visible location. - Laying from working area, leave 1/4" (6 mm) gap alongside left wall which is perpendicular to starting line, prop tongue side against wall (B) (please refer to illustration #2 from the section 5 Floated installation for 4-5/16" and 5" widths) down into adhesive. - Install subsequent boards , () proceeding from left to right until ready to trim first-row end board. - To minimize trim waste, select boards long enough () for row end, so that remaining trimmed end may be used to start subsequent row.
 Leave 1/4" (6 mm) gap at end of each row. - First board of second row must be at least 6" (150 mm) shorter or longer than that of first row.
 Cross joints must be staggered by at least 6" (150 mm) from one row to the next.
-Avoid lining the joints up or having them follow too regular a pattern (illustration #4). - Insert the tongue at the side of the board into the groove of the first row at a 45° angle.
+Avoid lining the joints up or having them follow too regular a pattern (illustration #4 from the section 5 Floated installation for 4-5/16" and 5" widths). - Insert the tongue at the side of the board into the groove of the first row at a 45° angle.
 Line up the far left side, set the board down and apply slight pressure to lock in place.
 Install subsequent rows in the same way. - The boards on the last row must be at least 1-1/2" (38 mm) wide.
 Remember to leave a gap for the expansion space. - If an obstacle prevents the last board sliding into place, cut the latch of the groove's locking system with a chisel. - Apply wood glue to the groove and insert the last board.

-Motoc:
+Notes:

-- When used, acoustic underlayment must be glued down over subfloor prior to gluing down boards using the same recommended adhesive. - Row to row installation requires that no glue seeps into grooves. - Avoid getting adhesive on hands to minimize clean up.
+- When used, acoustic underlayment must be glued down over subfloor prior to gluing down boards using the recommended adhesive. - Row to row installation requires that no glue seeps into grooves. - Avoid getting adhesive on hands to minimize clean up.
 Wipe any adhesive from floor right away, using solvent and wipes.
-Use paint thinner or lighter fluid to remove stubborn adhesive spills. - To maintain boards in place and avoid board movement causing gapping during installation, use 3M blue adhesive tape. - For better board contact with adhesive, it is recommended to use adhesive manufacturer's recommended pound weight roller (usually 100 to 150 lbs / 45 to 68 kg required) over laid floor section before adhesive dries.
+Use paint thinner or lighter fluid to remove stubborn adhesive spills. - For better board contact with adhesive, it is recommended to use adhesive manufacturer's recommended pound weight roller (usually 100 to 150 lbs / 45 to 68 kg required) over laid floor section before adhesive dries.
 Use roller's protective padding to avoid damage to floor surface.